Umm Kulthum: Artistic legacy

 She was referred to as "the Lady" by Charles de Gaulle as well and is regarded as the "Incomparable Voice" by Maria Callas.
 It is difficult to accurately measure her vocal range at its peak, as most of her songs were recorded live.
 Even today, she has retained a near-mythical status among young Egyptians and the whole of the Arabic World.
-In 2001, the Egyptian government opened the Kawkab al-Sharq ("Star of the East") Museum in the singer's memory.
+In 2001, the Egyptian government opened the Umm Kulthum Museum in the singer's memory.
 Housed in a pavilion on the grounds of Cairo's Manesterly Palace, the collection includes a range of Umm Kulthum's personal possessions, including her trademark sunglasses and scarves, along with photographs, recordings, and other archival material.

 Her performances combined raw emotion and political rhetoric; she was greatly influential and spoke about politics through her music.
 An example of this is seen in her music performed after World War II.
 The theme at the surface was love, yet a deeper interpretation of the lyrics—for example in the song "Salue Qalbi"—reveals questioning of political motives in times of political tension.
 Umm Kulthum's political rhetoric in her music is still influential today, not only in Egypt, but in many other Middle Eastern countries and even globally.

 Monument to Umm Kulthum in Zamalek, Cairo; it is located in front of the site of the singer's former house.

 Umm Kulthum is also notable in Baghdad due to her two visits to Iraq, the first occurring in November 1932 and the second in 1946 upon the invitation of regent Abd al-Ilah.
 During those two visits, the Iraqi artistic, social and political circles took an interest in Umm Kulthum, and as a result, a large number of her fans and her voice lovers opened dozens of Baghdadi coffeehouses that bore her name in different places.
 Today, one of those coffeehouses, named "Star of the East" is preserved on al-Rashid Street and is still associated with her.
 Her entire catalogue was acquired by Mazzika Group in the early 2000s.

+Umm Kulthum Square in the city of Mansoura, the capital of the Dakahlia Governorate and her birthplace, is a prominent landmark and a vital traffic hub in the city.
+A large bronze statue of her, depicting her in her famous singing pose, stands in the center of the square.